marianapatcosta/talk-to-me/README.md

 const conversation = [
   {
     inputs: string[]
-    inputKeywords: string[] // keywords mandatory in the input, to reproduce the corresponding output
+    inputKeywords: string[][] // array of keywords mandatory in the input, to reproduce the corresponding output.
+Each array of keywords must exist in the input to reproduce the corresponding output
     output: string
   },
   { ... },